-Swap distant examples of concepts or issues for equivalent, local ones.
-For example, instead of teaching about climate change by exploring polar bears stranded on melting ice floes, consider letting children learn how Georgia birds are being affected by climate change.
+1. Swap distant examples of concepts or core ideas for equivalent, local examples.
+For example, instead of teaching about climate change by exploring iconic polar bears stranded on melting ice floes, consider letting children learn how Georgia birds are being affected by climate change.

 |

-Swap reading about science for doing science.
-Engage children in investigating nature in the schoolyard to provide context, increase relevance, and spark curiosity.
-For example, instead of reading about ways plants disperse seeds, let kids engineer models that mimic the seed dispersal methods they observe.
+2. Swap reading about science for doing science.
+Engage kids in investigating nature in the schoolyard to provide context, increase relevance, and spark curiosity.
+For example, instead of reading about plants dispersing seeds, let kids engineer models that mimic the seed dispersal methods they observe.

 |

-Swap generic kids, scientists, and stakeholders in faraway places for local people who reflect your community.
-For example, consider teaching science and engineering concepts through the eyes of southern innovators and scientists, including Dr. J. Drew Lanham.
+3. Swap generic kids, scientists, and stakeholders in faraway places for local people who reflect your community.
+For example, consider teaching science and engineering concepts through the eyes of southern innovators and scientists, including Dr. J. Drew Lanham, or feature local experts from your community.

 |

-Place-based learning models range from classroom activities featuring landscapes, species, and culture from the area where students live, to outdoor learning that immerses children in nature.
+Place-based learning models range from classroom activities featuring landscapes, species, and culture from the area where students live, to outdoor experiences that immerse children in nature, and hybrid indoor / outdoor learning.

 Click for Interactive Map of Plants of Georgia's EcoRegions